hchqin/Student_Success_Predict_Group15_Fork/README.md

 - Python and packages listed in environment.yml

 ## 📜 License
-The Student Success Predictor materials here are licensed under the Creative Commons Attribution 2.5 Canada License (CC BY 2.5 CA).
+The Student Success Predictor materials here are licensed under under MIT License.
 If re-using/re-mixing please provide attribution and link to this webpage.

 ## 📚 References
 Please refer to the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success) for the dataset used in this project.